Mortichar/semi-modify-game-speed/notes.md

     add custom settings in localstorage?... keeps variables like autoLoot, autoEat, autoEquipZone, etc. localStorage.SEMI.setItem('test', test) idk i like how these scripts kind of reset after reload. so, won't start up with autobon enabled...but that's not really an option so much as it is doing some dumb stuff when loaded. so, maybe the AC/slayer option toggles would be fine.

+Jarx additions:
+    automatically upgrade fishing rod (AutoFish)
+    pickaxe (AutoMine)
+    woodcutting axe (background script, maybe injected in Percent Accuracy?)

+AutoSlayer skip-monster menu/setting

+AutoLoot AutoSell GUI Based on Completion Log - all ? are looted, all known are sold by default, select of the remaining which you want to keep.

+custom configuration of UI: set which scripts to 'load' and which to leave out, select which buttons, rearrange?
+    this would require saved semi settings

+AutoReplant: choose highest available seeds for replanting if you run out of seeds

+More settings for autocombat
+    Auto only-loot bones/etc... select which items to omit? or certain monsters don't loot?
+    Auto-prayer.

+Fishing: select which fish to auto-sell

 -----